1 Bowl Vegan Carrot Cake

 - Cinnamon, ginger, nutmeg, salt

 - Oil – I used canola oil, but you can use grapeseed oil, melted coconut oil or vegan butter.
 You might be able to substitute more applesauce for oil, but I’m afraid it will come out a bit gummy.

 - Applesauce – Try substituting crushed canned pineapple for a change!

-- Almond milk – Any non-dairy milk works here, such as soy.
+- Almond milk – Any non-dairy milk works here, such as soy, oat or coconut milk.

 - Grated carrots